-What Does Moonshine Taste Like (Explained!)
+What Does Moonshine Taste Like (Distiller Explains!)

-Image of diy distilling what does moonshine taste like explained
+Image of diy distilling what does moonshine taste like

-Moonshine is clear, unaged whisky.
+Moonshine is essentially clear, unaged bourbon whisky.
 Otherwise known as ‘hooch’ and ‘white lightening’, the beverage is known for its high proof, notable ‘kick’, and popularity with bootleggers during prohibition.
 It is typically made from corn so has a similar taste to a young bourbon whiskey.
 It’s also typically bottled at a higher proof, about 50%, so may seem ‘stronger’ than other spirits.

 A Brief History of Moonshine

 The origins of moonshine can be attributed to the Irish and Scottish farming settlers of Western Pennsylvania and Appalachia.
 They utilized the corn and grain they were already growing along with sugar, yeast, and water to ferment and distill into their liquor.
 The homemade booze was legal and untaxed until 1791, following the revolutionary war.
-Alexander Hamilton instituted the distilled liquor tax to aid in efforts of repaying American debt accumulated by the war.
-This sparked the whisky rebellion, a violent uprising of moonshiners against tax collectors in a fight against taxed liquor.

 It was then moonshiners and their operations had to retreat to the shadows, which is where the liquor got its name.
 To avoid being caught by authorities, they were forced to move their moonshine operations to the nighttime.
 They hid the smoke of their distillers within the darkness, working under the light of the moon.